Camping with Kids: Celebrate Summer by Participating in the Great American Campout

 The Great American Campout was organized to coax more families outdoors by the National Wildlife Federation’s Be Out There campaign.
 Today’s American child averages only 4 to 7 minutes outside per day, according to Anne Keisman of the Be Out There campaign.
 This shift has contributed to a variety of health issues, including rising diagnoses of obesity, ADHD, and depression.
 Backyard camping, Keisman says, offers “a way to slow down those busy family schedules, enjoy being together, and appreciate the simple joys only nature can deliver.”
-You can visit a local campsite or start with a campout in the backyard.
-Just recruit some friends and pledge to camp for wildlife.
-You’ll get access to packing lists and tips to cover all the safety and comfort basics.
+This year, you can have a "getaway" while remaining safe and socially distanced.
+If you need equipment, put out a call on social media, because it's likely a friend will have a tent or extra sleeping bag.
 Then, start planning the fun.

 Prepare activities that focus on nature.
 For toddlers, Keisman says, organize a simple picture scavenger hunt with items like a flower, a rock, and a leaf.
 Lynn Brunelle, author of Camp Out!
 The Ultimate Kids’ Guide, says to look for signs of animals like “footprints, nests, feathers, or even wild animal poop!”
 Gather binoculars and magnifying glasses to admire nature near and far and field guides to study birds, bugs, flowers, or stars.
 Collect jars for catching fireflies and turn over rocks to see what other bugs you can find.
 Brunelle suggests you try to “sprout your socks.”
 Let your children wear socks over their shoes while taking a walk or hike.
 “It’s a wonderful way to see how plants send their seeds as hitch-hikers through the world,” Brunelle explains.
 “Then you can spritz your socks with water, stick them in a baggie, and let them sprout.”
 Plan to have at least one flashlight per person.
 Flashlights are a kid-favorite for play, but they’ll also make everyone feel more secure all night.